crisog/blockchain-journey/README.md

 # My personal journey
-Well, after using Cryptocurrencies since 2017.
-I decided to give a step forward (i know, a bit late) and actually learn about the ecosystem that is built around blockchain and how it solves real problems.
+After using Cryptocurrencies since 2017, I decided to give a step forward (i know, a bit late) and actually learn about the ecosystem that is built around blockchain and how it solves real problems.

 I'm mostly interested in the DAOs since I think they are going to be the future of how organizations are managed and I want to be part of it.